cuongkane/blog/public/posts/2023/07/django_ninja.md

   name = serializers.CharField()
 ```

-This explicity feature is the most attractive one for me.
+This explicit feature is the most attractive one for me.

 ## Explicity

-It has mandatory type hints for function arguments that make the API specification very straightforward, and easy to write, read and maintain.
+It has mandatory type hints for function arguments, making the API specification straightforward to write, read and maintain.

 ```python
 @api.post("/books/", response=BookOut)